nervosnetwork/rfcs/rfcs/0000-sudt-info/0000-sudt info.md

 To extend the existing sudt standard, it is necessary to design a scheme to store token information and bind it to the corresponding sudt, but does not destroy any compatibility with the existing sudt.

-## 2. sudt Info format
+## 2. SUDT Info format

-In sudt info, the most basic information that must be included is token_name, token_symbol, and decimals.
+In SUDT Info, the most basic information that must be included is token_name, token_symbol, and decimals.
 As for total supply and balance, they can all be obtained by indexing the cell.

-A sudt Info in specification looks like following:
+A SUDT Info in specification looks like following:

 ```
 decimals: uint8